VolcanicArts/vrcosc.com/docs/V2/chatbox.md

 ### Variables
 Variables are instances, which allow you to customise how the variable is formatted.
 To add a variable to a state or event, drag the variable you want from the right sidebar onto the `Drop Variable` area of the state or event.
 The way to reference a variable in the format is to use `{0}`, where the number corresponds to the 0th-based placement in the variable list.
 For example, if I had 2 variables and I wanted to reference the 2nd variable, I'd put `{1}` in the format.

 To customise a variable instance, click on the cog button.
 Depending on the type of variable (bool, int, float, string, DateTime, TimeSpan), you will see different options.
 Some options will be available in all instances, however, as they're part of the base variable implementation.
 This means that there is no more ChatBox Text or Ticker Tape modules.
 Every variable can ticker tape.
-There are also specific settings for things like `DateTime` which means you can format the time however you like rather than having to do `{clock.h}:{clock.m}`
+There are also specific settings for things like `DateTime` which means you can format the time however you like.

 ### Multi-module Clips
 All Clips are allowed to have multiple modules linked to them.
 This is what allows for multiple modules' states and events to be handled and their variables to be put into the same Clip.